ijin/lambroll/README.md

 `lambroll.json` or `lambroll.jsonnet` can be used as an option file.

-If the option file is found in the current directory, lambroll reads the file and applies the options.
+If the option file is found in the current directory, lambroll reads the file and applies to the default values of global flags.

 ```jsonnet
 {